m-labs/artiq/doc/manual/installing.rst

   $ sudo cp ~/.conda/envs/artiq/share/openocd/contrib/60-openocd.rules /etc/udev/rules.d
   $ sudo udevadm trigger

 * On Windows, a third-party tool, `Zadig <http://zadig.akeo.ie/>`_, is necessary.
+It is also included with the MSYS2 offline installer and available from the Start Menu as ``Zadig Driver Installer``.
 Use it as follows:

 1. Make sure the FPGA board's JTAG USB port is connected to your computer.
 2. Activate Options → List All Devices.